Walker-TW/chitter-challenge/README.md

     CONSTRAINT "peeps_user_id_fkey" FOREIGN KEY ("user_id") REFERENCES "public"."users"("id"),
     PRIMARY KEY ("id")

-## Notes on Progress ##
+## Notes on Databases ##

-Created database tables user & peeps
+Two tables named users & peeps.

-Contain in user are 5 columns
+Contained in users is 5 columns
-- id- autoincrements to show user id - PRIMARY KEY
+- id- auto increments to show user id - PRIMARY KEY
 - email- stored as VARCHAR(255)
 - passwrd - stored as VARCHAR(255)
 - name - stored as VARCHAR(255)
 - username - stored as VARCHAR(255)

-Contained in peep table are 5 columns
+Contained in the peeps table are 5 columns
 - id- autoincramates to show peep id (might be an issue with test autoupdate)
 - user_id - foreign key stored at int4 and references users::id - FOREIGN KEY
 - created_at - should at initilization of peep autocreate a time stamp in TIMESTAMP format ie YYYY-MM-DD HH:MM:SS